The Office of Parliamentary Counsel (OPC) was established under the Parliamentary Counsel Act 1970.

 Services and training

 The Office of Parliamentary Counsel (OPC) provides timely, high quality legislative drafting and publication services.
-These include drafting and advisory services for Commonwealth Bills, legislative instruments and other instruments as well as comprehensive public access to Commonwealth legislation, particularly through ComLaw.
+These include drafting and advisory services for Commonwealth Bills, legislative, notifiable and other instruments as well as comprehensive public access to Commonwealth legislation through the Federal Register of Legislation website.

 The drafters of Bills and instruments work closely together to produce legally effective legislation that is as clear, consistent and precise as possible.

-In addition to OPC’s budget-funded drafting work on Bills, regulations, Proclamations, rules of court and Territory legislation, OPC also provides other specialist legislation drafting and publishing services on a fee-for-service basis.
-OPC is available to provide government agencies with drafting, editing, compilation and publication services for legislative and other instruments.
+In addition to OPC’s budget-funded drafting work on Bills, regulations, Proclamations, Rules of Court and Territory legislation, OPC also provides other specialist legislation drafting and publishing services on a fee-for-service basis.
+OPC is available to provide government agencies with drafting, editing, compilation and publication services for legislative, notifiable and other instruments.

 OPC also conducts Legislation Process Courses for staff of Australian government agencies to explain the process of developing legislation.

-OPC has a staff of approximately 125.
+OPC has a staff of approximately 100.
 This consists of 3 statutory officers—the First Parliamentary Counsel and 2 Second Parliamentary Counsel—and staff employed under the Public Service Act 1999.
-There are approximately 55 drafters, 40 publications staff and 30 corporate services staff including editorial, legislation, finance, administration and IT services.
-Corporate services staff provide editorial, Bill process, finance, administration and IT services.
+There are approximately 45 drafters, 40 publications and editorial staff and 15 corporate services staff including legislation, finance, administration and IT services.

 The corporate objectives of OPC are:

-- to promote the development of new approaches to legislative drafting to reflect changes in legal policy and in the expectations of the community;
+- to promote the development of new approaches to legislative drafting to reflect changes in legal policy and in the expectations of the community;and

 - to pursue staff development so that the best use is made of the resources available to OPC and career and advancement opportunities for all staff are enhanced; and